Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 #####
 * This colour [#B49FCC](https://colorate.azurewebsites.net/Color/B49FCC)![#B49FCC](https://user-images.githubusercontent.com/83303996/139593926-94613c5a-0fe1-4496-af13-e41e852e2ae4.PNG)is for the background colour of the header.

-* To create the colour scheme for the game, I used [coolers](https://coolors.co) I went to the create pallette colours until I found a colour that I liked, locked it in and kept going to get my colour scheme.
+* To create the colour scheme for the game, I used [coolers](https://coolors.co) I went to create palette colours until I found a colour that I liked, locked it in and kept going to get my colour scheme.
 * The image of these colours are from the site [colorate](https://colorate.azurewebsites.net/)

 ### Wireframes